 – Now to prepare the kachauri, divide the dough as well as the filling into small balls.
 Roll out the dough a little bit and place the filling ball into this rolled out disc.
 Wrap the double around the filling properly and then roll out the kachauri.

 – Fry the kachauris in hot oil and let them rest on paper towels before serving!

-The kachauris turned out really well and my husband and I had a great lunch gorging on these!
+The kachauris turned out really well!
 You can even have these as an evening snack or for breakfast with any pickle of your choice.
 Hope you enjoyed this blog post and my recipe for Matar Kachauris.
 Do share your thoughts and comments below!